Published on Jan 05, 2019 and last reviewed on Jan 10, 2023 - 4 min read

 The treatment depends on the cause.

-If you or your child have any of the sign or symptom of malabsorption, like diarrhea from a long time, it is best you consult your physician and get tested right away.
-Lack of essential nutrients will prevent healthy growth and development of your child.
-The earlier you recognize the signs and get treated, the less will be the permanent damage to your body.
+If a child has any signs or symptoms of malabsorption, like diarrhea for a long time, it is best to consult the physician and get tested right away.
+Lack of essential nutrients will prevent the healthy growth and development of the child.
+The earlier one recognizes the signs and gets treated, the less will be permanent damage to the body.

 Yes, mild cases of malabsorption can be cured.
 Treatment of malabsorption syndrome primarily depends on the cause.
 It includes the addition of a special diet that is capable of getting easily digested and absorbed in the gut.
 The affected individuals can be provided with supplements as compensation to nutrients that are not being absorbed well normally.